 The 401 series

 On the subject of rhymes, many people who love the animal rhyming stories of the 401 series are unaware that some of the poems were once issued in completely different versions.
 The first 3 titles of the 401 animal rhyming stories were originally published with the text and illustations by the same person: Angusine MacGregor.
 The second 3 – Smoke and Fluff, Jeremy’s Day in the Country, Bob Bushtail – were originally written by E M Coghelin.
 (Who knows why Coghelin was asked to write this next batch because they are rather weak).
-By 1942 the text of these 6 titles were revised and verses written by Walter Perring.
+By 1942 the text of these 6 titles was completely revised, with verses written by Walter Perring.
 (Perring’s rhymes were very popular and he went on to write the verse for all the rest of the books of this series).
 So once you have completed your collection of the 401 series, you can try to collect the original versions of these poems.
 As you will see from the sample below, MacGregor was a great illustrator but a poor poet, while Coghelin’s rhymes were not noticeably stronger:

 The same?
 Or Different?